-The eclipse will begin at the northern tip of Craters of the Moon National Monument at 10:13am MT with totality starting at 11:31am MT and lasting for one minute and 16 seconds.
+The eclipse will begin at the northern tip of Craters of the Moon National Monument at approximately 10:13am MT with totality starting at about 11:31am MT and lasting for around one minute and 16 seconds.

 5. Carhenge — Alliance, Nebraska.
 If you’ll be in western Nebraska on August 21, 2017, consider viewing the National Eclipse from Carhenge.
 It’s one of several viewing sites designated by the city of Alliance and it’s arguably one of the most unique along the path.

 If you can imagine Stonehenge, but with automobiles instead of stone monoliths, that’s Carhenge.
 Conceived by Jim Reinders in 1987 as a memorial to his father who lived on the site, it was constructed with 39 vintage American-made cars.
 The cars, painted gray to mirror Stonehenge, are arranged in a circle to closely replicate the prehistoric astronomical site in England.
 It may all be a bit kooky, but it’s pure Americana right in the heartland…so maybe, it’s the perfect place to view a total eclipse that will be visible only in America.
 Plus, it’s virtually right on the centerline.